python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6c_dictionaries.md

   "age": 23
 }
 print(f'Do you know {mypersondata["firstname"]} ...?')
-# NOTE: on previous line, we must use diferent types of quotation marks for the f-string vs. the dictionary address.
+# NOTE: on previous line, we must use different types of quotation marks for the f-string vs. the dictionary address.

 ## 5